-You will be allowed to use your notes, textbooks, calculator, and other resources to work on the first part (the calculations); everything except another person or communication device like a cell phone, computer, or PDA of any kind.
+You will be allowed to use your notes, textbooks, calculator, and other resources to work on the first part (the calculations); anything except another person or communication device like a cell phone, computer, or PDA of any kind.
 Feel free to ask about these and related topics at any time.

-It is important for you to remember that I cannot and will not teach you statistics; you will teach yourself, and, as members of the class, you will teach each other.
-You can do well in the class, especially if you meet my expectations discussed below and maximize your use of the study hints below.
+It is important for you to remember that the instructor cannot and will not teach you statistics; you will teach yourself, and, as members of the class, you will teach each other.
+You can do well in the class, especially if you meet the instructor's expectations and maximize your use of the study hints discussed below.